cultivarium/GenomeSPOT/README.md

 Each prediction (e.g. optimum temperature) has:
 - **A predicted value and units**: For oxygen, the predicted value is a classification of tolerance as "tolerant" or "not tolerant".
 For continuous variables, values are in the units C for temperature, %w/v sodium chloride for salinity, and standard units for pH.
 - **An estimated error**: For oxygen, the error is provided as the probability of the classification from 0.5 to 1 (p<0.5 results in the other classification).
-We recommend basing decisions on highly confidence predictions (p>0.75).
-For continuous variables only.
-The error is the root mean squared error (RSME) for cross-validation predictions in the training dataset that were within +/-0.5 pH units, +/-1 % NaCl, or +/-5 C of the predicted value.
+We recommend basing decisions on highly confident predictions (p>0.75).
+For continuous variables only, the error is the root mean squared error (RSME) for cross-validation predictions in the training dataset that were within +/-0.5 pH units, +/-1 % NaCl, or +/-5 C of the predicted value.
 - **A novelty detection**: [Novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html#novelty-detection) is like outlier detection, except it is based on a training dataset.
 For each condition, a genome is novel if its features are more unusual that 98% of the training data.
 On GTDB genomes, we observed ~4% of genomes have unusual features for oxygen and temperature prediction, and ~10-15% of genomes have unusual features for salinity and pH prediction.
 - **A warning flag**: raised if the predicted value initially exceeded the sensical range (values observed in published data) and was set to the min or max allowed value.
 If a warning flag exists, the prediction should be considered suspect unless it's a predicted salinity minimum or optimum at 0, which is common.